ganeti/ganeti/man/gnt-cluster.rst

 The ``--maintenance-interval`` option specified the minimal waiting time by the maintenance daemon between maintenance rounds.
+The ``--auto-balance-cluster`` option tell the maintenance daemon whether to also keep the cluster in a balanced fashion.
+If so, it will carry out moves, provided the gain in the cluster score for that move is at least the value specified by ``--auto-balance-threshold`` in absolute terms, unless the cluster score it at least 10 times that value, in which case all beneficial steps will be done if auto-balancing is enabled.

 See **gnt-cluster init** for a description of ``--install-image`` and ``--zeroing-image``.